Route: Blue Ridge Parkway

 Hendersonville Road is the exit we have chosen for the turnaround since there are plenty of places to eat, shop, top off, etc. If you get started early enough, you may want to tour the Biltmore Estate.

-Biltmore is the largest private residence in America and was built by George Vanderbilt II, completed in 1895.
+Biltmore Estate is the largest private residence in America and was built by George Vanderbilt II, completed in 1895.
 It is still owned by the Vanderbilt heirs.
 If you have never seen it, it is worth the visit.
+Save up to $20.00 per ticket when you visit our travel partner.
+Just click on the graphic below!

 Construction on the Blue Ridge Parkway began on September 11, 1935 during the Franklin D. Roosevelt administration, but was not officially established until June 30, 1936.